-Sec 193.07 Relocation Assistance.
+Sec.
+193.07 Relocation assistance.

-- (a) Relocation Assistance required.
-If, during the tenant protection period provided in 193.08(b), the new owner of an affordable housing building terminates or refuses to renew any affordable housing dwelling unit tenant's rental agreement without cause, then the new owner shall pay Relocation Assistance. - (b) Relocation Assistance upon written notice of termination.
-If, during the tenant protection period provided in 193.08(b), the new owner of an affordable housing building raises any affordable housing dwelling unit tenant's rent, or rescreens an existing affordable housing dwelling unit tenant, and the tenant or new owner delivers written notice to terminate the rental agreement because the new owner has determined that tenant does not meet the new screening criteria, the new owner, shall within thirty (30) days of receiving or delivering written notice of termination of the rental agreement, pay Relocation Assistance relocation assistance to the tenant.
+(a) Relocation assistance required.
+If, during the tenant protection period provided in section 193.08(b), the new owner of an affordable housing building terminates or refuses to renew any affordable housing dwelling unit tenant's lease without cause, then the new owner shall pay relocation assistance.

+(b) Relocation assistance upon written notice of termination.
+If, during the tenant protection period provided in section 193.08(b), the new owner of an affordable housing building raises any affordable housing dwelling unit tenant's rent, or rescreens an existing affordable housing dwelling unit tenant, and the tenant or new owner delivers written notice to terminate the lease because the new owner has determined that the tenant does not meet the new screening criteria, the new owner shall, within thirty (30) days of receiving or delivering written notice of termination of the lease, pay relocation assistance to the tenant.

-Sec 193.08 Notice of sale (of affordable housing).
+Sec.
+193.08.
+Notice of sale (of affordable housing).

-- (a) Written notice required.
-When a transfer of ownership occurs, the new owner shall, within thirty (30) days of acquiring ownership of the property, deliver written notice to each affordable housing dwelling unit tenant of the building that the property is under new ownership and all of the following information: - (1) Name, phone number, and mailing address of the new owner. - (2) The following statement: "Saint Paul Code of Ordinances Sec.
-193.08 provides for a ninety (90) day tenant protection period for affordable housing dwelling unit tenants.
-Under Sec.
-193.07, an affordable housing dwelling unit tenant may be entitled to relocation assistance from the new owner if the new owner terminates or does not renew (pursuant to the City of Saint Paul Just Cause Notice) the tenant's rental agreement without cause within the ninety (90) day tenant protection period following delivery of this notice.
-Affordable housing unit tenants may also be entitled to relocation assistance from the new owner if the owner raises the rent or initiates a tenant screening process within the tenant protection period and the tenant terminates their rental agreement."
+(a) Written notice required.
+When a transfer of ownership occurs, the new owner shall, within thirty (30) days of acquiring ownership of the property, deliver written notice to each affordable housing dwelling unit tenant of the building that the property is under new ownership and all of the following information:

+(1) Name, phone number, and mailing address of the new owner.

+(2) The following statement: "Saint Paul Code of Ordinances section 193.08 provides for a ninety (90) day Tenant Protection Period for affordable housing dwelling unit tenants.
+Under section 193.07, an affordable housing dwelling unit tenant may be entitled to Relocation Assistance from the new owner if the new owner terminates or does not renew (pursuant to the City of Saint Paul Just Cause Notice) the tenant's lease without cause within the ninety (90) day Tenant Protection Period following delivery of this notice.
+Affordable housing unit tenants may also be entitled to Relocation Assistance from the new owner raises the rent or initiates a tenant screening process within the Tenant Protection Period and the tenant terminates their lease."